wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 Todo.find_by(title: "Wash the Car")
 ```

-If we want to get a set of data that mataches a query, we can specify the ```where``` clause in the SQL statement.
+If we want to get a set of data that matches a query, we can specify the ```where``` clause in the SQL statement.

 ```
 Todo.where('created_at < ?', Date.today )